AzFoxxo/UFOX/README.md

 # UFOX
-UFOX is a simple assembly language designed to target Viso Fox 16 machine code
+UFOX is a simple multi-phase assembler used to target visofox.

+## Stages

+- Preprocessor - resolves directives and file clean up
+- Tokenisation - converts code to a series of tokens
+- Instruction Building - builds tokens in a series of instructions
+- Code Generation